ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 * I like to keep tabs on what other frameworks are doing.
 I believe all the frameworks are good in their own right.
 And, we all make each other better.
 The best way to truly learn a framework’s pros and cons is to build a project on top of it.
 Call it “competitive analysis.”

 * The second reason is RedwoodJS is a SPA, a single page application.
 This architecture is perfect if you’re building an application that sits behind a log in.
-It struggles if you URLs to unfurl or crawlers to index your site ([Google has gotten better](https://developers.google.com/search/docs/crawling-indexing/javascript/javascript-seo-basics)).
+It struggles if your URLs need to unfurl or crawlers need to index your site ([Google has gotten better](https://developers.google.com/search/docs/crawling-indexing/javascript/javascript-seo-basics)).
 With Redwood, this won’t always be the case.
 We’re working on a [React Server Components and SSR implementation](https://redwoodjs.com/blog/rsc-now-in-redwoodjs) that will resolve these issues.

 All that’s to say, I went with [Remix](https://remix.run/).